diegovalle/aire.zmvm/cran-comments.md

 * Win-Builder (devel and release)

 ## R CMD check results
-There were no ERRORsor WARNINGs
+There were no ERRORs or WARNINGs
 1 NOTE because it is a new submission